 What are the best hand quilting supplies and tools out there?

 While hand quilting really is relatively simple in terms of what you need, there are a few absolute essentials.
-(I have supplied amazon affiliate links to some of my favorite products for your convenience!)
+Watch this video as I introduce all the essential hand quilting supplies:

 - Basted quilt top – When prepping a quilt for hand quilting, I like to spray baste and then add a few Curved Safety Pins for added security.
 You can click here to find my spray basting comparison blog post.
 I recommend using Quilter’s Dream Orient Batting because it is a literal DREAM to work with.